rainlanguage/rain.contribute/getting-paid/contractor.md

 While there may be other items in the backlog that you might be able to cherry pick, it actually leads to distractions for other team members who have to manage, review, and incorporate this work.
-If cherry picking from the backlog becomes normalized rather than focussing on the main line, the disruption ends up being more detrimental than the value added by the tasks.
+If cherry picking from the backlog becomes normalized rather than focusing on the main line, the disruption ends up being more detrimental than the value added by the tasks.

 ### Communicate